 First, oatmeal is a comfort food.
 It is rich in fiber and quells carb cravings during stressful times.
 When stressed, the body produces cortisol, which increases blood glucose levels and reduces insulin sensitivity.
 Foods rich in fiber slow digestion, which can help stifle the negative effects of stress.
 If you don’t want to give up cereal, try adding a banana or some raisins.

-Next, oatmeal is a good source of omega 3 fatty acids.
+Next, oatmeal is a good source of omega-3 fatty acids.
 Increasing your intake of this essential nutrient can help with your anxiety.
 Furthermore, oatmeal can help you manage stress by increasing serotonin levels.
 These levels have been linked to anxiety, so eating it in the morning can help reduce the effects of anxiety.
-These benefits of oatmeal have been proven by research.
+Research has proven these benefits of oatmeal.
 So, why not start your day with a healthy bowl of oatmeal?
 You’ll be glad you did.

 Oatmeal is also an excellent source of B-complex Vitamins and essential amino acids.
-These vitamins are important for the synthesis of neurotransmitters that regulate our mood and thoughts.
-Iron-rich oatmeal is also a good source of fibre.
-One raw cup of oats has eight grams of fibre.
+These vitamins are necessary for synthesizing neurotransmitters that regulate our mood and thoughts.
+Iron-rich oatmeal is also a good source of fiber.
+One raw cup of oats has eight grams of fiber.
 Fibre helps the body digest carbohydrates slowly, slowing the release of sugar.
 It can also be prepared in various forms, such as oatmeal recipes.

 Dark chocolate

-Eating dark chocolate has been known to have a positive effect on your mood.
+Eating dark chocolate has been known to positively affect your mood.
 It boosts endorphins and serotonin levels in the brain.
 Additionally, chocolate lowers cortisol, the body’s main stress hormone.
 According to Psychology Today, pregnant women who ate dark chocolate during their pregnancy gave birth to stress-free babies.
-And now, you don’t have to wait for the next time you’re feeling stressed out to try dark chocolate!
+And now, you don’t have to wait until the next time you’re feeling stressed out to try dark chocolate!

 There are some health benefits to eating dark chocolate.
 Consuming it regularly can help lower levels of cortisol and epinephrine.
 In fact, this simple food may also reduce the effects of other kinds of chocolate.
 And while dark chocolate has been proven to relieve stress, other types may help you deal with stressful situations.
 So, try a bar of chocolate today and feel better in no time!
 Just remember to consume it in moderation.

-According to the researchers, consuming 20 grams of dark chocolate twice a day has a number of benefits.
-Consuming dark chocolate has anti-stress effects because it contains flavanols and antioxidants that may reduce the risk of heart disease and other illnesses.
-However, nutrition experts advise that you should not eat too much chocolate.
+According to the researchers, consuming 20 grams of dark chocolate twice a day has several benefits.
+Dark chocolate has anti-stress effects because it contains flavanols and antioxidants that may reduce the risk of heart disease and other illnesses.
+However, nutrition experts advise against eating too much chocolate.
 Having a chocolate snack daily may help you cope with stressful situations better.
 The study is not conclusive, so more research is needed.

-Another benefit of dark chocolate is that it contains flavonoids, which are natural chemicals found in plants.
+Another benefit of dark chocolate is that it contains flavonoids, which are natural plant chemicals.
 Studies have linked flavonoids with reduced risk of cardiovascular disease, type 2 diabetes, and cancer.
-Dark chocolate reduced stress hormone levels and helped men deal with stressful situations more effectively.
-In fact, these findings suggest that it can be a natural way to manage stress.
+Dark chocolate also reduces stress hormone levels and helps men deal with stressful situations more effectively.
+These findings suggest that it can be a natural way to manage stress.
 But be sure to eat it in moderation!
-As with any food, it contains calories, saturated fat, and sugar.
+Like any food, it contains calories, saturated fat, and sugar.

 Pistachios